 In this report, we review the electricity offers of Red Energy and EnergyAustralia across the states they serve, and show how much their plans are likely to cost you.
 While the names of their plans remain fairly consistent across the country, be sure to read the specific details in your state because their details and prices can vary significantly.

-Red Energy provides two basic electricity market offers to households in Victoria, while EnergyAustralia has three options to navigate, including a fixed rate plan.
 Both of Red Energy’s plans come on no-contract terms with variable rates, meaning the amount you are charged for electricity usage or supply can change at the retailer’s discretion.

 - Living Energy Saver: This Red Energy plan is available with no fixed term contract.
 It comes with a 10% discount off your entire bill when you pay on time, which is something of a rarity as most providers offer discounts on usage charges only.
 This plan includes access to Red Energy’s Rewards program whereby customers get cheaper deals on a number of different goods and services with selected partners.
 You’ll receive your bills by email and there are no exit fees.

 - Living Energy Saver Green: As the name suggests, this plan is similar to the one above, but the difference is that it includes 100% GreenPower – a commitment from Red Energy to purchase the equivalent amount of power that you use from renewable resources.
 This comes at an extra cost to consumers, in this case an additional 5.83 cents per kWh.
 Red Energy Rewards are also available with this plan, as is email billing.
 There are also no exit fees.

 Two of EnergyAustralia’s electricity plans for Melbourne and the rest of Victoria come with variable rates and different discounts, while the third offer allows customers to lock-in their usage and supply rates for two years.